 - Appliance Manager administration password.
 This is the password you must enter in order to perform web-based server configuration and management.
-The password is not required to view the system monitoring screens.
-The default administration password is INSECURE. - Command-line configuration password.
+The password is not required to view the system monitoring screens. - Command-line configuration password.
 This is the root password for the system

-Note: You must enter the indicated passwords in order to continue with the setup process.
+Note: You must enter password into the text boxes to continue with the setup process.